Is there a need or demand for adjusters?

-There are no educational pre-requisites required to become an adjuster.
-No college degree, no prior experience, no military experienced needed.
-To acquire a Texas Insurance Adjusters License for the state of Texas, all that is needed is : 1) Complete a certified pre-licensing course, 2) Take a certified approved exam, 3) File a notarized license application along with fingerprints and $50.00 fee to the Texas Department of Insurance.
+There are no educational prerequisites required to become an adjuster.
+No college degree, no prior experience, no military experience needed.
+To acquire a Texas Insurance Adjusters License for the state of Texas, all that is needed is: 1) Complete a certified pre-licensing course, 2) Take a certified approved exam, 3) File a notarized license application along with fingerprints and $50.00 fee to the Texas Department of Insurance.
 Additional fees may be associated with notary and fingerprinting services.

 Does the price of your Adjuster License Training course include the exam?